-- 19. In exercising the delegated authority, the CAO shall ensure that any documentation associated with the delegation is to the satisfaction of the Director of Legal Services, and any financial matters are to the satisfaction of the Director of Finance/Treasurer. - 20.
-To ensure Council is informed, a memorandum would be submitted by the CAO advising of the exercise of the delegated authority.
+19. In exercising the delegated authority, the CAO shall ensure that any documentation associated with the delegation is to the satisfaction of the Director of Legal Services, and any financial matters are to the satisfaction of the Director of Finance/Treasurer.

-ENVIRONMENTAL MATTERS
+ENVIRONMENTAL AND CLIMATE CHANGE IMPACT MATTERS

-21. There are no environmental matters related to the recommendations.
+20. There are no environmental or climate change impact matters related to the recommendation.